 White flour contains a small fraction of the nutrients of the original grain, with the heat of the steel rollers having destroyed what little nutrients remain.
 But then it is hit with another chemical insult–a chlorine gas bath (chlorine oxide).
 This serves as a whitener, as well as an “aging” agent.

 Flour used to be aged with time, improving the gluten and thus improving the baking quality.
 Now, it is treated with chlorine to instantly produce similar qualities in the flour (with a disturbing lack of concern about adding another dose of chemicals to your food).

 According to Jim Bair, Vice President of the North American Millers Association:

 “Today, the US milling industry produces about 140 million pounds of flour each day, so there is no way to store the flour to allow it to age naturally.
 Plus, there is a shelf life issue.”

-It has not been determined how many mills are bleaching flour with chorine oxide, but we do know the use of chlorides for bleaching flour is considered an industry standard.
+It hasn’t been determined how many mills are bleaching flour with chlorine oxide, but we do know the use of chlorides for bleaching flour is considered an industry standard.

 The Environmental Protection Agency (EPA) defines chlorine gas as a flour-bleaching, aging and oxidizing agent that is a powerful irritant, dangerous to inhale, and lethal.
 Other agents also used include oxides of nitrogen, nitrosyl, and benzoyl peroxide mixed with various chemical salts.